bhallaa/CS290-FinalProject/README.md

 To-Do List Project

-Final Project for CS290
+Final Project for CS290 at Oregon State University (Spring 2019)

-by Arjun Bhalla, Sneha Shah, Anjali Vasisht
+Completed by Arjun Bhalla and Sneha Shah